marcs-feh/colors-22.nvim/README.md

     -- {'Pmenu', { bg = '#1e1e80', fg = '#d3d3d3'}}
   },

-  -- You can just create your own theme by providing a colors table colors = {
+  -- You can just create your own theme by providing a colors table, use -- 'termcolors' for tty variant colors = {
     -- Main colors
     bg        = '#1d2021',